Scambuster Fighting for Military Members

 There have always been a few shady businesses around the edges of military bases, but now companies run sophisticated campaigns targeting active members of the military on a nationwide basis.
 According to the Federal Trade Commission, 100,000 cases of fraud were reported by service men and women, their dependents, retirees, or veterans in 2016 alone.

 Deanna Nelson is trying to do something about it.
 Nelson is an assistant attorney general in New York, running the Watertown office.
-She knew nothing about military consumer practices before taking on the job twelve years ago, but she quickly got up to speed due to the number of fraud cases coming out of the Army’s neighboring Fort Drum.
+She knew nothing about military consumer practices before taking on the job thirteen years ago, but she quickly got up to speed due to the number of fraud cases coming out of the Army’s neighboring Fort Drum.
 “Companies in the area and nationally have made it their business to separate the military from their income streams,” Nelson says.

 People in the Army and the other service branches make unusually attractive targets for grifters for several reasons.
 They typically are young, often living away from home and managing their own finances for the first time.
 They collect steady paychecks and pay their bills on time, because keeping their credit records clean is a condition of their employment.
 If they are in any kind of financial trouble, they can lose their security clearances for fear they’d be subject to blackmail or other pressures.
 So service members pay their bills no matter how blatantly they’ve been ripped off.
 “The companies realize that service members are going to pay,” Nelson says.
 “It’s not worth it to sacrifice their security clearance or military status not to pay.”